Telling the stories of the Klamath Basin

 Rooted in the Basin

 Klamath Falls News has deep roots in the Klamath Basin.
-Built on the remnants of the Pioneer Press and Lost River Star newspapers, our history goes back 100 years in the Basin.
+Built on the remnants of the Pioneer Press, Klamath Courier and Butte Valley Star newspapers, our history goes back 100-years in the Basin.

 Klamath Falls News is a division of Gailey Company, LLC.